On the Various Translations between Classical, Intuitionistic and Linear Logic: Translations from to

 \subsection{Girard translations}

 [1]{\textup{Gf}_{#1}}

-So, an immediate approach towards a translation\footnote{Similarly to the previous section, we shall focus here on translations of $\ILb$ into $\ILL$.
-If we wish, we can then derive translations of $\IL$ into $\ILL$ by composing with $\TIL{(\cdot)} \colon \IL \mapsto \ILb$.} of $\ILb$ into $\ILL$ is to insert $\bang$ in all subformulas of a formula, including the formula itself.
+So, an immediate approach towards a translation of $\ILb$ into $\ILL$ is to insert $\bang$ in all subformulas of a formula, including the formula itself.
 As with the Kolmogorov translation, we can do this in two equivalent ways:

 \begin{defn}[Girard full translation] In this case we are working with $T(A) =\;\bang A$.
 Again, there are two ways to present this inductively, which we will call $\Girard{o}$ and $\Girard{i}$.
 In the first case we make use of outer transforms $\Transform_Q^{\Girard{o}}(A) =\;\bang Q A$, for $Q \in \{ \forall x , \exists x , \bang \}$, and $\Transform_\Box^{\Girard{o}}(A, B) =\;\bang (A \squareOp B)$, for $\Box \in \{ \cwedge, \awedge, \oplus, \lto \}$, and define the modular outer $\bang$-translation $A^{\Girard{o}}$ inductively as